-The compensation of the CEO of Carmanah is paid pursuant to an employment agreement entered into on August 1, 2013, the commencement of his employment.
-The Compensation Committee established Mr. Simmons' base salary of \$250,000, which was pro-rated to reflect the time in the role during the year.
-Under the Company's annual performance bonus plan (the "Bonus Plan"), which provides for a cash payment following the end of Carmanah's fiscal year, based on the achievement of established corporate financial goals and individual performance, for 2014 and beyond, the short-term cash incentive for Mr. Simmons is comprised of a cash incentive targeted to be 50% of his base salary.
-The cash incentive can increase or decrease relative to over- or under-achievement of performance, however, the maximum payable is 100% of his base salary.
+Mr. Simmons is paid pursuant to an employment agreement entered into on August 1, 2013, the commencement of his employment, as amended on July 1, 2015.
+Under his employment agreement, Mr. Simmons' base salary is \$360,000 per annum and was effective from January 1, 2015.
+Under the Company's annual performance bonus plan (the "Bonus Plan"), which provides for a cash payment following the end of Carmanah's fiscal year based on the achievement of established corporate financial goals, the short-term cash incentive for Mr. Simmons is comprised of a cash incentive targeted to be 50% of his base salary.
+The cash incentive can increase or decrease relative to over-or under-achievement of performance; however, the maximum payable is 100% of his base salary.

-The employment agreement may be terminated by Carmanah with cause by written notice or without cause upon payment of severance as described below under the heading "Termination and Change of Control Benefits."
-Mr. Simmons may terminate his employment agreement with Carmanah at any time by giving Carmanah at least twelve weeks prior notice.
+Mr. Simmons' employment agreement may be terminated by Carmanah with cause by written notice or without cause upon payment of severance as described below under the heading "Termination and Change of Control Benefits."
+Mr. Simmons may terminate his employment agreement with Carmanah at any time by giving Carmanah at least six months prior notice.

-Stuart Williams, Chief Financial Officer
+Evan Brown, Chief Financial Officer

-The compensation of the CFO of Carmanah is currently paid pursuant to the employment agreement entered into on September 12, 2013, which replaced his previous employment agreement of May 14, 2007.
-The CFO participates in the executive compensation programs described above.
+The compensation of Mr. Brown is currently paid pursuant to the employment agreement entered into on April 1, 2015.
+Mr. Brown participates in the executive compensation programs described above.

-The Compensation Committee established Mr. Williams' base salary of \$120,000.
-Mr. Williams is eligible under the Bonus Plan to cash incentives equal to 30% of his base salary.
-The cash incentive can increase or decrease relative to over- or under-achievement of performance however, the maximum payable is 60% of his base salary.
+The Compensation Committee established Mr. Brown's base salary of \$175,000.
+Mr. Brown is eligible under the Bonus Plan to cash incentives equal to 30% of his base salary.
+The cash incentive can increase or decrease relative to over- or under-achievement of performance; however, the maximum payable is 60% of his base salary.

-The employment agreement may be terminated by Carmanah with cause by written notice or without cause upon payment of severance as described below under the heading "Termination and Change of Control Benefits."
-Mr. Williams may terminate his employment agreement with Carmanah at any time by giving Carmanah at least 4 weeks prior notice.
+Mr. Browns' employment agreement may be terminated by Carmanah with cause by written notice or without cause upon payment of severance as described below under the heading "Termination and Change of Control Benefits."
+Mr. Brown may terminate his employment agreement with Carmanah at any time by giving Carmanah at least 60 days prior notice.